 The Dead Sea in Biblical times

-As well as being famous for its numerous health benefits and year-round warm climate, the Dead Sea also contains a profound heritage.
+As well as being famous for its numerous health benefits and year-round warm climate, the Dead Sea also contains a profound heritage and has played an important role throughout the history of the peoples of the area.
 The sea is mentioned numerous times in the bible and has long been associated with mysticism, wonderment, and religious significance in the Biblical era.

 Mount Sodom, a salt rock plug, is located in the South-East corner of the Dead Sea.
 Its slopes are covered with formations of salt that appear to look like pillars.
 The pillars are often referred to and pointed out as “Lot’s wife” in reference to the biblical tale.

 The Dead Sea is mentioned in the prophecy of the Seer Ezekiel.
 The Book of Ezekiel recalls how he foresaw a time when the Dead Sea would be transformed from saline waters that cannot host life into freshwaters teeming with sea life.
 He prophesized that ‘’Swarms of living creatures will live wherever the river flows.
 There will be large numbers of fish because this water flows there and makes the saltwater fresh… Fruit trees of all kinds will grow on both banks of the river.
 Their leaves will not wither, nor will their fruit fail.”